 - The right table should contain the candidates you're matching against

 But there are more reasons why table order matters.
 In our setup, where we match one entity from the left table with the right table, it is basically a "needle in the haystack" problem: the LLM has to pay attention to all entities of the right table at once and find the right pattern in it.
-And of course this works better, if the "haystack" is rather small.
+And of course this works better if the "haystack" is rather small.
 So if you for example match a huge table of 5000 drugs to just 50 classifications, it is very easy for the LLM to find the right classification for each drug.
-But when you look for all drugs for a specific classification, always has to split its attention to all drugs at once and pick the right ones.
-In the end this is a trade-off between number of agents and context length:
+But when you look for all drugs for a specific classification, the LLM always has to split its attention to all drugs at once and pick the right ones.
+In the end this is a tradeoff between number of agents and context length:

-- left table large, right table small: many agents but little context per agent
+- Left table large, right table small: many agents but little context per agent

-- left table small, right table large: few agents but lots of context per agent So depending on how hard the matching is, to utilize more agents to trade accuracy for resources.
+So depending on how hard the matching is, you can utilize more agents to trade accuracy for resources.

 # Reversed: researchers on the left, papers on the right